jt14den/better-research-software/episodes/02-version-control.md

 ## Interacting with a remote Git server

-Git is distributed version control system and lets us synchronise work between multiple copies of the same repository - which may not be on your machine (**'remote repositories'**).
+Git is distributed version control system and lets us synchronise work between multiple copies of the same repository - which may not be on your machine (hence ara called **remote repositories**).
 So far, we have used a **local repository** on our machine and, even though we have been incrementally saving our work in a way that is recoverable, if we lost our machine then we would lose all our code along with it,